 It has benefits for the staff, too.
 Not everyone fits the ‘standard’, and a 9–5 can be too monotonous for people who like a bit of variety.
 Some will find the idea of working ‘odd’ hours a draw in itself.
 For an introvert, heading into work as everyone else is off home might seem like absolute heaven.
 You could just be more of a night owl, at your most productive in the later hours, and sleeping the day away is your ideal setup.
 Maybe you’re a vampire and actually can’t go out in the day.
 It’s no one’s business but yours (though perhaps a hospital job is not for you…?)

 A 12-hour continental shift pattern in the UK, especially in winter, can be challenging.
-We’re already short on sunlight as it is, so if you’re up all night to work and then sleep through the day, you’re going to need a serious vitamin D top up.
+We’re already short on sunlight as it is, so if you’re up all night to work and then sleep through the day, you’ll need a serious vitamin D top up.
 This is why it’s good to work shifts in a pattern – working all, or too many, nights has been proven to be bad for your health long-term, so moving back to days later in the cycle will enable you to get some colour back in your cheeks!

 Not all hours in a day are made equal, and your body clock will have something to say about it if you’re constantly playing switcheroo.
 Shift patterns need to be carefully considered to ensure maximum productivity.
 You need to build in sufficient rest time so that people are firing on all cylinders, as often these are fast-paced and high-pressure environments, which place a heavy burden on staff even without the long hours.